Last updated on March 6, 2023

 Torgaar, Famine Incarnate | Illustration by Lius Lasahido

 Historic Brawl is a diverse format and far from being stale since new cards and legendary spells affect the format immensely, bringing new deck and gameplay possibilities.
-A player can succeed by playing monocolored decks, but seeing the format’s big picture maybe there’s enough sweepers and mana fixing that the rainbow decks can be good without dominating.
+A player can succeed by playing monocolored decks, but seeing the format’s big picture maybe there are enough sweepers and mana fixing that the rainbow decks can be good without dominating.

-Historic Brawl is a fun and casual format so pro players haven’t broken it yet, and the decks I mentioned here are sure to be competitive.
+Historic Brawl is a fun and casual format so pro players haven't broken it yet, and the decks I mentioned here are sure to be competitive.
 What do you think about these lists?
-Let me know in the comments below or in the Draftsim Discord, where we discuss all kinds of things MTG related.
+Let me know in the comments below or in the Draftsim Discord, where we discuss all kinds of things MTG-related.

 See you around, folks, and have a good time!